chriskohlbrenner/chriskohlbrenner.github.io/source/_posts/2014-07-21-intro-to-javascript-crockford.markdown

 ---
 <strong>Summary</strong>: I'm working my way through a few <a href="https://github.com/bolshchikov/js-must-watch">must-watch videos about JavaScript</a>.
 If you know JavaScript, pretend to know JavaScript, or hope to learn JavaScript, check out those videos.
 Or read this and the <a href="/blog/2014/07/21/javascripts-historical-context-crockford">previous post</a> (and save yourself three hours of video-watching), in which I pull some of my favorite quotes from what <a href="https://en.wikipedia.org/wiki/Douglas_Crockford">Douglas Crockford</a> has to say about JavaScript.

-<strong>Notes</strong>: The quotes below represent some of the key statements (as I judge them) in order of their appearance in Crockford's first and second talks on JavaScript.
+<strong>Notes</strong>: The quotes below represent some of the key statements (as I judge them) in order of their appearance in Crockford's <a href="http://youtu.be/RO1Wnu-xKoY">second talk</a> on JavaScript.
 Read together, they outline the main trajectory of Crokford's presentation, but they are not intended to replace the entirety of the talk.

 <h3>Crockford on JavaScript's key features</h3>